 - The stereo separation differs in a number of songs, with the title theme in particular being more centered during its main melody.

 The New Game/Continue screen's music is slightly higher pitched.

-The Goldenrod Radio Tower, National Park, and the Bug-Catching Contest use an earlier version of the Bicycle theme, weirdly enough the final version is already implemented and used when actually riding the Bicycle.
+The Goldenrod Radio Tower, National Park, and the Bug-Catching Contest use an earlier version of the Bicycle theme as a placeholder.
+Weirdly enough, the final version is already implemented and used when actually riding the Bicycle.

-Prof. Oak's Pokémon Talk/Oak's Lab sound pretty barebones in terms of instrumentation.
+The theme shared between Prof. Oak's Pokémon Talk and Oak's Lab sound pretty barebones in terms of instrumentation.